FIVES: Feature Interaction Via Edge Search for Large-Scale Tabular Data: Experiments

 After hyperparameter optimization for all methods (see supplementary material for details), we use the optimal configuration to run each method for 10 times and conduct independent t-test between the results of FIVES and the strongest baseline method to show the significance: ``$\ast\ast$'' represents $p<0.01$ and ``$\ast$'' represents $p<0.05$.
 The experimental results are summarized in Table ~\ref{table:main_result_AUC}.

-The experimental results demonstrate that FIVES can significantly improve the performance compared to baseline methods for most datasets.
+The experimental results demonstrate that FIVES can significantly improve the performance compared to baselines on most datasets.
 Especially on the large-scale datasets, FIVES outperforms all other baseline methods by a considerable large margin.
-As the models are offline trained, we leave the efficiency comparisons in our supplementary material.